 Pregnancy: If you are not taking a multi- or prenatal vitamin during pregnancy, you may be at risk of a vitamin deficiency.
 Folate is especially important for women of childbearing age.
 Low levels of folate in pregnant women are associated with certain congenital disabilities developing in their unborn babies.

 A diet lacking in vegetables: Vegetables contain several key vitamins, including vitamins B and C. People who eat a diet high in fat and simple carbohydrates, with few fruits and vegetables may be putting themselves at risk of developing a vitamin deficiency.

-Some gastrointestinal conditions: Some gastrointestinal conditions may increase your risk of a vitamin deficiency.
+Some gastrointestinal conditions: Some gastrointestinal conditions may increase your risk of vitamin deficiency.
 For example, if you develop abnormal bacterial growth in your intestines, it can decrease the absorption of vitamin B.

 Smoking: Smoking is bad for your overall health for a variety of reasons.
-One of these reasons is that it can interfere with absorption of certain vitamins, particularly vitamin C.
+One of these reasons is that it can interfere with the absorption of certain vitamins, particularly vitamin C.